haydenth/infinite-demo/README.md

 - **Infinite Fee Revenue Bank Account (`INFINITE_FEE_BANK_ACCOUNT`)**: A US bank account that holds fees collected from the payer and merchant.
 - **Infinite Custody Wallet (`CUSTODY_WALLET`)**: A wallet that holds the stablecoins (USDC) and is used to facilitate the transfer of funds between the merchant and payer.
 This wallet is managed by us and is used to hold custody of funds during transfer.
 Practically, it might make sense to have a separate custody wallet for each merchant (privacy issues) or with each receipient bank (e.g. one for EUR, one for GBP, etc.).
 This wallet is used to hold the stablecoins during the transfer process.
 - **Stripe Clearing Account (`STRIPE_CLEARING_ACCOUNT`)**: A Stripe account that holds the funds during the payment process.
 This account is used to hold the funds until they are transferred to the `INFINITE_BANK_ACCOUNT`.
+- **Mocked Off-ramp Provider (`OFFRAMP_CLEARING_ACCOUNT`)**: A mocked off-ramp provider that simulates the process of converting USDC to the merchant's native currency and sending it to their bank account.
+In a real-world scenario, this would involve using a service like Fireblocks, Circle, or similar to handle the conversion and transfer.

 ## Payment Events